 Interestingly, the court also rejected the defense that the intended audience, the defendant’s Facebook “friends” included persons who resided overseas.
 The court opined that if a defendant “was in the jurisdiction at the time when he carried out such actions, then there is no difficulty with territoriality.”
 “The fact that the hatred in question may be stirred up overseas does not, in our judgment, give rise to any arguable point.”
 However, the court did reduce the prison sentence to take into account the defendant’s young age and “poor educational background,” and the length of sentences meted out in similar cases.
 In both of these assessments, the court demonstrated conforming interpretation.
 It found ways of achieving compatibility between domestic hate speech laws, international hate speech laws, and other human rights standards, including by balancing freedom of expression against the protection of the reputation or rights of others and by interfering in freedom of expression in a proportionate way by reducing the length of the prison sentence.

 Notwithstanding such examples, it is also important to recognize that conforming interpretation is not an unendingly elastic process; it has its limits which are often created by the rigid wording of older constitutional texts, especially possible limits to the right to freedom of expression in a digital age.
 Therefore, this Article’s first recommendation is that international hate speech instruments should call on States parties to make it even more straightforward for courts to achieve compatibility between domestic hate speech laws and international hate speech laws, on the one hand, and constitutional essentials and international human rights standards relating to freedom of expression, on the other hand.
-In particular, states should follow the lead of countries that have amended their constitutions to directly and explicitly recognize limits to the right to freedom of expression with respect to “hate speech”—including Armenia, Azerbaijan, Kenya, South Africa, and Turkmenistan—or “incitement to hatred”—including Montenegro and Morocco.
+In particular, states should follow the lead of countries that have amended their constitutions to directly and explicitly recognize limits to the right to freedom of expression with respect to “hate speech”—including Armenia, Azerbaijan, Kenya, and South Africa—or “incitement to hatred”—including Montenegro and Morocco.

 Furthermore, this Article recommends that in order to prevent such constitutional amendments from being exploited by governments as a pretext for illegitimate restrictions on internal dissent or for the persecution or repression of vulnerable sections of society, international hate speech instruments should call on States parties to seek to narrowly frame the legal definition of “hate speech” in accordance with both international hate speech law and broader human rights standards relating to freedom of expression.